pantheon-systems/documentation/source/content/guides/wordpress-pantheon/08-wp-security.md

 This type of attack also relies on unsanitized data.
 The attacker attempts to enter SQL commands through an input form on your webpage.
 These commands can do everything from filling your database with spam to deleting data.

 As with XSS attacks, preventing SQL injections is all about proper data hygiene.
-Your code should check that any data inputted is properly formatted and free of suspicious characters before it's added to the database.[This guide](https://codex.wordpress.org/Validating_Sanitizing_and_Escaping_User_Data) from the WordPress Codex provides a good overview of how to code these security checks.
+Your code should check that any data inputted is properly formatted and free of suspicious characters before it's added to the database.
+[This guide](https://codex.wordpress.org/Validating_Sanitizing_and_Escaping_User_Data) from the WordPress Codex provides a good overview of how to code these security checks.

 ### Cross-Site Request Forgery (CSRF)

 This type of attack uses a trusted user's account to fool your website into accepting malicious code.
 The attack is possible when a user logs into your website, then navigates away from the site and encounters a forged link.
 The user clicks the link, which generates a forged request to your site.
 The user doesn't know what happened, and your site is fooled into thinking the request came from the user.

 WordPress has a built-in function to help stop CSRF attacks called a "nonce,” or "number used once.”
 The number is an identifier attached to a specific user and session and can be changed at any interval you decide.
 Any information that looks like it comes from the user, but doesn't include the nonce, will be rejected.

 For detailed information on how to generate and use nonces, consult this guide from[CSS-Tricks](https://css-tricks.com/wordpress-front-end-security-csrf-and-nonces/).